isomerpages/mof-vital/media-library/publications/_posts/2022-04-04-post-Blog post by UiPath: Serving the public better with smart robots.md

 	Today, despite the acceleration of remote work, public agencies worldwide are still lagging when implementing automation.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	According to <a href="https://spectrumsmartcities.com/smarter-central/smart-government-digital-transformation.html">research firm Gartner</a>, "more than 60% of governments will have tripled their digital services by 2023, but fewer than 25% will be integrated across organizations’ silos."
+	According to research firm Gartner, "more than 60% of governments will have tripled their digital services by 2023, but fewer than 25% will be integrated across organizations’ silos."
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 	There is a "huge opportunity" to address these issues now, said David Burrows, Public Sector Industries Leader at UiPath.